-Wound Care & Guidelines when to use Steri Strips for closure or to Suture.
+Wound Care & Guidelines when and how to use Steri Strips for closure or when to Suture instead.

-Will I be able to actually sew myself back up if something happens that requires that?
+Will I be able to actually sew myself back up if something happens that requires it?

 I’ve got the suture kits, steri strips, everything to clean the wounds or whatever, but, can I pull off stitching myself up?

-That question from a reader here on MSB inspired another (with medical credentials) to answer with some great insight and guidelines.
+That question from a reader here on MSB inspired another reader (with medical credentials) to answer with some great insight and guidelines.
 I’ve detailed it as follows:

 Steri Strips & Butterfly Stitches

 On the strips, there are two kinds.
-Butterflys and steri-stips.
+Steri strips and Butterflys.

 Steri strips come in 1/8″, 1/4″ & 1/2″ size widths.